$p$-group Galois covers of curves in characteristic $p$ II: Abstract

 \section{Abstract}

 Let $k$ be an algebraically closed field of characteristic $p > 0$ and let $G$ be a finite $p$-group.
-The results of Harbater, Katz and Gabber associate a $G$-cover of the projective line ramified only over $\infty$ to every $k$-linear action of $G$ on $k[[t]]$.
-In this paper we relate the HKG-covers to the classical problem of determining the equivariant structure of cohomologies of a curve with an action of a $p$-group.
+The results of Harbater, Katz and Gabber associate to every $k$-linear action of $G$ on $k[[t]]$ an HKG-cover, i.e. a $G$-cover of the projective line ramified only over $\infty$.
+In this paper we relate the HKG-covers to the classical problem of determining the equivariant structure of cohomologies of a curve with an action of $G$.
 To this end, we present a new way of computing cohomologies of HKG-covers.
 As an application of our results, we compute the equivariant structure of the de~Rham cohomology of Klein four covers in characteristic~$2$.